sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 - Automatic removal of duplicate IP ranges in the **Bot IP Ranges** field on save, keeping the first occurrence.
 - Support for Cloudflare real IP detection using `CF-Connecting-IP` and `X-Forwarded-For` headers.
 - Excludes static assets (CSS, JS, images, fonts, etc.) from rate limiting to optimize performance.
-- Logs blocked, banned, and high traffic bots with timestamps in Greece time (Europe/Athens), viewable in the admin panel with options to clear logs.
+- Logs blocked, banned, and high traffic bots with timestamps using the WordPress timezone, viewable in the admin panel with options to clear logs.
 - Automatic cleanup of transients, blocked IPs, banned IPs, high traffic bots, and bot IP ranges on plugin deactivation to prevent database bloat.

 Ideal for WordPress sites seeking enhanced security against automated attacks, with seamless integration for Cloudflare users and advanced bot management.